 The executor has many responsibilities.
-You can help your executor do a better job by making sure that financial and personal business documents are organized and readily available.
 Here are some, but not all, of the executor’s tasks:

 - Making an inventory of all assets and liabilities